Pythack/permscan/README.md

 FLAGS:
     -h, --help       Prints help information
-    -m               If present, will return the list of files that match at least one criteria, else return the list of files that match all criterias
+    -m               If present, will return the list of files that match at least one criteria, else return the list of files that match all criteria
     -V, --version    Prints version information

 OPTIONS: